 I joined OCHIN, Inc. as a Health Disparities Investigator after receiving my PhD in Epidemiology and Biostatistics in the Department of Population and Quantitative Health Sciences at Case Western Reserve University.
-Broadly, I specialize in the use of complex claims and administrative health care data, paired with traditional statistical techniques and novel machine-learning and data mining approaches to understand health, health care, and outcomes, and associated disparities and inequities, across a wide range of complex chronic conditions.
-I have extensive experience with Medicare, Medicaid, Healthcare Cost and Utilization Project, National Ambulatory Medical Care Survey, Medicare Current Beneficiary Survey, and cancer surveillance databases.
+Broadly, I specialize in the use of complex health care data, paired with traditional statistical techniques and novel machine-learning and data mining approaches to understand disparities and inequities in health, health care, and health outcomes.

 I’ve also created the multimorbidity and socialrisk R packages.
 The multimorbidity package aims to provide a uniform and simple approach to generate comorbidity, multimorbidity, and frailty measures based on claims or other administrative data while the socialrisk package has a similar approach but to identify social risks in these data.
 You can see an overview of the packages and their features here: multimorbidity and socialrisk.

 Below you’ll find a brief summary of my experiences, but please see my CV for full details.